nlpub/russe-wsi-kit/README.md

 ### 4. Submit at CodaLab the three datasets

-For each of the three datasets, there exist a separate task on the CodaLab.
+For each of the three datasets, there exists a separate task on the CodaLab.
 Depending on the dataset you want to submit at the moment, you need to use the corresponding shared task:

 - **[wiki-wiki dataset](https://competitions.codalab.org/competitions/17810)**